SoftwareAG/c8y-docs/content/oee/oee-faq-bundle/production-plan.md

 layout: redirect
 ---

-### What happens if a profile uses the production plan, but no production is deposited (for a timespan)?
+### What happens if a profile uses the production plan, but no production is deposited for a timespan?

 ![Alarm](/images/oee/faq/faq-alarm-for-missing-production-plan.png)

-If no production plan is deposited no calculation will happen and an alarm will be displayed on the machine dashboard.
+If you did not deposit a production plan in your {{< product-c8y-iot >}} OEE profile, the platform cannot execute a calculation.
+Therefore, the platform displays an alarm on the Machine Dashboard.